Pageau scores twice, Senators rout Rangers 6-2

+NEW YORK (AP) — The Senators didn’t have their best start, yet after spotting the New York Rangers an early goal, Ottawa dominated the rest of the way and earned their first road win this season.

-NEW YORK (AP) — Jean-Gabriel Pageau scored twice and Anders Nilsson stopped 32 shots as the Ottawa Senators routed the New York Rangers 6-2 Monday night for their first road win of the season.
+Jean-Gabriel Pageau scored twice and Anders Nilsson stopped 32 shots as the Senators routed the Rangers 6-2 on Monday night.

 Tyler Ennis, Ron Hainsey, Brady Tkachuk and former Ranger Vladislav Namestnikov also scored for the Senators, who have four victories in 13 games.
-Ottawa also snapped the Rangers’ two-game winning streak.
+Ottawa also snapped the Rangers’ two-game winning streak, scoring twice on the power-play after they had only two power-play goals in their first 12 games overall this season.

+“They came out flying in first 10 minutes, really pushed us back but it was nice to see our response,” said Nilsson, who won for the second time this season.
+“We kind of took over the game and turned the momentum.”

 Rookie Kaapo Kakko opened the scoring for the Rangers with his third goal at 8:47 of the first period.
 Kakko accepted a pass from defenseman Adam Fox before backhanding the puck past Nilsson.
 Brendan Lemieux also assisted.